bumatic/CivicScape/evaluation_notebooks/notebooks/README.md

 # notebooks

-This directory contains the notebooks.
+This directory contains iPython notebooks with code for evaluation of models, data inputs, and deployment.

 To access, run Jupyter notebook within the directory containing these files: